MichaelBurge/michaelburge.github.io/_posts/2017-08-19-writing-a-formally-verified-porn-browser-in-coq.markdown

 You can't do it - Haskell's type system isn't powerful enough to handle theorem proving.
 Roughly, things that can be extracted into living, breathing computer code lie in Coq's `Set`; while the world of theorems and proofs is Coq's `Prop`.
 And the classic tripup for beginners is "bool vs. Prop"

-A `bool` is decidably `true` or `false.
-A `bool` when extracted is going to live on the system heap, where mangy C code can go muck with its bits.
+A `bool` is decidably `true` or `false`.
+A `bool` when extracted is eventually going to live on the system heap.
 A `bool` has a bitstring representation.

 A `Prop` is a statement in an intuitionist logic.
 In classical logic, you know for any proposition `P`, that `P | ~P`.
 You can actually add that axiom to Coq, but it's fundamentally not constructive: Just because you've excluded the possibility of `~P` doesn't mean that you can physically instantiate a bitstring representing a specific `P` in memory somewhere.

 Inductive types like `bool` are __closed__.
 There are only 2 constructors `true` and `false`, and if you've excluded `true` you know it's `false`.

-Propositions are __open__ world: You can't conclude a positive from a negative.
+Propositions are __open__ world: You can't conclude a positive from a bunch of negatives.

 Let's try the next one:
 {% highlight coq %}